mitsuruog/merge-gatekeeper-for-github/README.md

 ## Features

 - Showing the merge destination in the close to the merge PR button.
-- [WIP]Disable the merge PR button when PR is still WIP.
+- [WIP]Disable the merge PR button when PR title contains WIP.

 ## License